 The gym is one of the things we really missed while traveling.
 Getting fit in Koh Tao is easy.
 You can workout in the gym, take a CrossFit lesson or doing Yoga at Grounded.
 Also, you can fill up your proteins in one of the health bars, Fitness Cafe or Living Juices for example.
 Don’t forget that climbing up a viewpoint is one hell of a workout too.

 At Koh Tao, there are loads of good restaurants and bars, the one more expensive than the other.
 We preferred to get some food and drinks in Sairee village while we stayed near the pier because there are more local bars.

 Weather in Koh Tao

 The weather in Koh Tao has two seasons, wet and dry.
 The island is at its busiest between July and September and from Christmas until late February.

 Koh Tao is only accessible by boat or ferry.
 From the mainland, there are two ferry piers that will leave to Koh Tao: Chumphon and Surat Thani.
-From Koh Phangan and Koh Samui you can reach the island by ferry as well.
-From all the pier Lomprayah is a good company to travel with.
-On the ferries, you’ll be able to but a snack and water.
-The ferry has air conditioning and a toilet.
+From Koh Phangan and Koh Samui, you can reach the island by ferry as well.
+Lomprayah is a good company to travel with.
+Once on the ferry, you’ll be able to get a snack and drinks.
+And luckily the ferry has air conditioning and a toilet.

 Chumphon to Koh Tao by ferry